 I hope you liked last week’s sneak peek of Maximilian Black, Iron-Eye Cordelia, Padre Alonso de Oro, and Silverbeard.
 This week, I’ll be sharing four more of the Roles from Osprey Adrift!
-These four can best be described as the brawlers of the ship – the ones who shoot first and ask questions later.
-But don’t let their penchant for bloodshed fool you.
-They’re some of the sharpest and most resourcesful members of the crew.
+These four can best be described as the brawlers of the ship – the ones who have a penchant for bloodshed, and the skill to pull it off.
+They’re some of the sharpest and most dangerous members of the crew.
 If you find yourself one move behind these sea dogs, you might just wind up with a bullet between your eyes… or worse.
-Any one of these unsavory bruisers might just secretly be a cannibal…
+Any one of these characters might just secretly be a cannibal…

 Keep on reading for a bit of their backstories, as well as their official game portraits, masterfully done by the uber talented Fiona Marchbank.
 (If you haven’t already, be sure to check out her deviantart page, and her deviantart character art page!)

 Tin-Toothed Hines | The Tinkerer

 He’s as bright as his shiny tin teeth.
 Give him a bit of fermenting seaweed, an old bottle, and some gunpowder, and he can make an exquisite beverage… or a vicious explosive…